 The approach that will be certain to fail is to engage a contractor for the job. $30,000, a suggested estimate from one landscape gardener, will be certain to get the thumbs down from our "authorities", so we will do it with in-house capabilities.
 Our Owners Committee once spoke of "sub-committees" so here's our chance.

-We start with a 30Mx90cm roll of 100mmx100mm mesh. ($119 at Bunnings).
-Take a 10M length and roll it crosswise into a cylinder about 25cm diameter and fasten securely.
+We start with a 30M x 90cm roll of 100mm x 100mm mesh. ($109 at Bunnings).
+Take a 13M length and roll it crosswise into a cylinder about 25cm diameter and fasten securely with wire clips.
 The 25cm diameter will allow an overlap of one 100mm square.
 This is a key part of our hanging garden.

-Now think of it it covered with assorted plants from top to bottom, growing from a point level with L2.
-(Checked with a plant advisor and it is very feasible and there is a good choice of plants.).
+Now imagine it it covered with assorted plants growing from the planter upwards to L4.
+Professional plant advice says it is very feasible and there is a good choice of plants.

 You will have noticed "in-house capabilities" mentioned, and that's how it can be achieved.
 The only areas where specific professional knowledge is needed are: